Mean-field behavior of the quantum Ising susceptibility and a new lace expansion for the classical Ising model: New lace expansion for the classical Ising model

 \section{New lace expansion for the classical Ising model}

-As another example of application of the stochastic-geometric representation and the source switching explained in Section~\ref{s:SGRSW}, we will derive the lace expansion for $q=0$ (cf., Theorem~\ref{thm:LE} below), which is a new lace expansion for the classical Ising model.
-The lace expansion for $q>0$ is far more involved, due to pivotal intervals (cf., pivotal bridges in Definition~\ref{def:piv}(iii) below), and will be reported separately in the sequel \cite{ks2025lace}.
+As another example of application of the stochastic-geometric representation and the source switching explained in Section~\ref{s:SGRSW}, we will prove Theorem~\ref{thm:LEintro} (see also Theorem~\ref{thm:LE} below), which is a new lace expansion for the classical Ising model (i.e., $q=0$).
+From the perspective of difficulty, there is not much difference between the new expansion and the previous one in~\cite{s2007lace,s2022correct} in deriving the expansion and bounding the expansion coefficients.
+However, the new expansion has advantages in its extension to the quantum case $q>0$, which is far more involved due to the introduction of pivotal vertices (see Definition~\ref{def:piv}(iii) for pivotal bridges).
+It will be reported separately in the forthcoming paper~\cite{ks2025lace}.

 The lace expansion is one of the few methods to rigorously prove critical behavior in high dimensions for various models, such as self-avoiding walk \cite{bs1985selfavoiding,hs1992selfavoiding}, lattice trees and lattice animals \cite{hs1990upper}, percolation \cite{hs1990meanfield}, the classical Ising model \cite{s2007lace,s2022correct} and the lattice $\varphi^4$ model \cite{s2015application,bhh2021continuoustime}.
 David Brydges, who established the methodology of the lace expansion for the first time in 1985 with Thomas Spencer, was awarded the Henri Poincar\'e Prize in 2024.
 One of the implications of the lace expansion is an infrared bound on the two-point function, which is uniform in the subcritical regime, without assuming reflection positivity.
-In the sequel \cite{ks2025lace}, we will show an infrared bound for the quantum Ising model without assuming reflection positivity, which was assumed in the previous section to prove mean-field divergence of the susceptibility.
+In the forthcoming paper~\cite{ks2025lace}, we will show an infrared bound for the quantum Ising model without assuming reflection positivity, which was assumed in the previous section to prove mean-field divergence of the susceptibility.

-Let us roughly explain how to derive an infrared bound for the classical Ising model.
 From now on, we fix $q=0$.
-In Section~\ref{ss:derivation}, we will show that the finite-volume two-point function $G(\ovec,\xvec)$ obeys the recursion equation
+Let us roughly explain how to derive an infrared bound from the lace expansion \Refeq{LEintro} for the classical Ising model: